-CBDV is said to potentially haveanticonvulsant effects.
+CBDV is said to haveanticonvulsant effects that could be helpful for a range of epileptic seizures. .
 This is brought about by the reaction with the TRPV1, the ion channel in both the peripheral and central nervous systems.
 The TRPV1 acts as a receptor that can help with the pain.

 Tetrahydrocannabinolic acid (THCA) is not intoxicating like THC and is only found in raw cannabis.
 It comes from the resin concentrates and makes up 50% to 90% of the weight.
 The ‘A’ at the end signifies it as the acidic form of THC.
 When it is exposed to decarboxylation (i.e. heat), it turns into THC and gains psychoactive properties.

 Strains high in THC will also be high in THCA.
 The best way to experience it by trying raw cannabis without heating it.
 Some people juice high-THCA strains to experience their effects without the THC high.